What is Regenerative Agriculture?

 • Decreasing use of fertilizers and pesticides

-• Using adaptive multi-paddock grazing (AMP, or adaptive grazing) — moving cattle and other pastured animals (sheep, goats, turkeys, bison, pigs) through smaller sections of the overall land and allowing grazed land adequate rest and recovery.
+• Using adaptive multi-paddock grazing (AMP, or adaptive grazing) — moving cattle and other pastured animals (sheep, goats, bison) through smaller sections of the overall land and allowing grazed land adequate rest and recovery.

-A major goal of regenerative agriculture is to make actual, measured improvements to soil health.
+A major goal of regenerative agriculture is to make measurable improvements to soil health.
 This creates a ripple effect of positive benefits across the land and for the farmer or rancher’s profitability.

 Regenerative agriculture is not a marketing trend.